WebAssembly/tool-conventions/Signatures.md

 This document describes a digital signature format specifically designed for WebAssembly modules.

-It also support [WebAssembly components](https://github.com/WebAssembly/component-model).
-Everything in this document that refers to "modules" also applies to "components".
+It also supports [WebAssembly components](https://github.com/WebAssembly/component-model).
+As with modules, everything in components, including nested components, are stored in sections, including custom sections.
+Consequently, everything in this document that refers to "modules" also applies to "components".

 It satisfies the following requirements: